 The River Black at Station 2 (downstream) was taken from a location where the depth of the water was approximately 30-40cm.
 The sample was taken downstream of the confluence of the River Black with another stream that joins it from the west.
 The stream width is less than 2m here and the substrate consists of pebbles and cobbles.
-There was a moderately high level of silt, the water from the stream downstream of the treatment plant discharge pipe was coloured and highly turbid compared to the water coming from the stream from the west.
-There was also a notable amount of sewage fungus suspended in the water and on the stones.
+There was a relatively low level of silt but sewage fungus was present in the sample.

-Station 2 (downstream of the discharge) was also dominated by Group C taxa and they comprised over 69% of the total faunal assemblage.
-Gammarus duebeni, Baetis rhodani and Chironomidae larvae were the most common taxa in the sample.
-The most sensitive Group A taxa were absent from this sample, whilst Group B taxa were scarce and represented entirely by cased caddis from the Limnephilidae family.
-Group D taxa were common in the sample and they were mostly represented by the water louse Asellus aquaticus and leeches from the Glossiphoniidae family.
-Group E taxa, which are extremely tolerant of pollution, were common in the sample and represented by the genus Chironomus.
+Station 2 (downstream of the discharge) was also dominated by Group C taxa and they comprised over 60% of the total faunal assemblage.
+The most common taxon in the sample was the mayfly Baetis rhodani and this comprised over 35% of the total fauna.
+Other Group C taxa present included Gammarus duebeni (15.2%) and Chironomidae larvae (9.1%).
+The most sensitive Group A and B taxa were absent from this sample.
+Group D taxa were numerous in the sample and they were mostly represented by the water louse Asellus aquaticus and leeches from the Glossiphoniidae family.
+Group E taxa, which are extremely tolerant of pollution, were absent in 2022.